 UK wages grow at record rate

-Wages grew at a record annual pace between April and June, according to new figures from the Office for National Statistics.
+Wages grew at a record annual pace between April and June, according to new figures from the Office for National Statistics (ONS).

 Regular pay grew by 7.8%, the highest annual growth rate since comparable records began in 2001.